 The system sets itself up through an autodiscovery function.
 It identifies servers and their client virtual machines, and it examines the traffic that passes between them to highlight network performance.
 The traffic analysis data gathering section of this tool examines packet-level data to identify which VMs and applications generate the most traffic.

 The Foglight system can also monitor Citrix XenApp and XenDesktop environments.
-The dashboard gives you a display of all the elements in the Citrix VDI stack, highlighting strained infrastructure that could impact performance delivery.
+The application monitoring dashboard gives you a display of all the elements in the Citrix VDI stack, highlighting strained infrastructure that could impact performance delivery.
 The system cleverly maps the topology of your virtual environment to help visualize the locations of each VM and monitor the physical traffic flows between servers and VMs.

 The monitor extends into management functions as well.
 You can set it to dynamically adjust resources allocated to each application or VM to account for underutilization or over-capacity in different areas of the network.
 The monitor dashboard gives you a range of views on Citrix user session activity from overall VM count summaries through to application activity.